hust15/hust15.github.io/_posts/2015-01-03-submissions.md

 Similar to the SC15 policy, margins and font sizes should not be modified.
 We kindly refer authors to the necessary templates.

-All submissions should be made electronically through the Easychair website [3].
+All submissions should be made electronically through the Easychair website.
 Submissions must be double blind, i.e., authors should remove their names, institutions or hints found in references to earlier work.
 When discussing past work, they need to refer to themselves in the third person, as if they were discussing